 The Need for Post-Quantum Cryptography

 Quantum computers can be thought of as computers with fundamentally unique capabilities.
-Instead of using bits as memory, they use qubits. (opens in a new tab) Quantum computers can run specialised “quantum algorithms” which in some circumstances are much faster than conventional algorithms.
-RSA and ECC seemed secure when we designed them, but as we research more about quantum computers, we realise that they aren’t secure at all.
+Instead of using bits as memory, they use qubits.
+Quantum computers can run specialised “quantum algorithms” which, in some circumstances, are much faster than conventional algorithms1.
+RSA and ECC seemed secure when we designed them, but as we research more about quantum computers, we realise that they are not secure at all.
 To resolve this, we have now designed post-quantum algorithms capable of securing data even after quantum computers are accessible.
-NIST finalised its post-quantum standards (opens in a new tab) in 2024, introducing new post-quantum algorithms such as ML-KEM to replace the old vulnerable ones.
+NIST finalised its post-quantum standards in 2024, introducing new post-quantum algorithms such as ML-KEM to replace the old vulnerable ones.

-Shor’s algorithm - the algorithm responsible for factorising the integers used in RSA encryption - has been improved (opens in a new tab) and requires far fewer qubits than before.
-Quantum algorithms used for breaking ECC have also been made significantly more efficient (opens in a new tab) by Google.
-Major tech companies like Google, Microsoft, and IBM are competing to build bigger and faster quantum computers, bringing us closer to these quantum algorithms becoming feasible.
-With these developments, the advent of quantum computing is closer than we had once anticipated.
-In response, Google has announced a 2029 timeline (opens in a new tab) for using post-quantum cryptography, and Cloudflare has followed suit (opens in a new tab) with their global network.
+Shor’s algorithm - the algorithm responsible for factorising the integers used in RSA encryption - has been improved and requires far fewer qubits than before.
+Google has also made quantum algorithms used for breaking ECC significantly more efficient.
+Major tech companies like Google, Microsoft, and IBM are competing to build bigger and faster quantum computers, bringing us closer to these quantum algorithms becoming possible.
+With these developments, the advent of quantum computing is closer than we had once expected.
+In response, Google has announced a 2029 timeline for using post-quantum cryptography, and Cloudflare has followed suit with their global network.
 It won’t be long until other major providers follow.

 In the course of researching this, I discovered that America’s Cybersecurity and Infrastructure Security Agency surprisingly still doesn’t support post-quantum cryptography.
 If you want to check some websites yourself, Cloudflare offers a free tool where you can enter any URL and check.